dixahq/simple-adf-formatter/docs/adrs/adr001-formatters-in-bundle.md

 * Consuming projects could more easily benefit from formatter updates from the community.
-* The developer experience is streamlined; only one-size-fits all bundle needs to be considered.
+* The developer experience is streamlined; only one-size-fits-all bundle needs to be considered.

 The approach has the following drawbacks: